mashraf94/Advanced_Lane_Lines_Project4/writeup_report.md

 </p>

 ### 2. Transformation Matrix
-The code for this step is contained in the first code cell of the IPython Notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).

 To accurately detect lane line's we need to look at the road with a **Bird's Eye View**, through applying a perspective transform to the image, to view the lanes as parallel lines and have the ability to detect and calculate curvature.